-It’s hard to imagine given the current debate, but there are many benefits of using plastic if you make packaged goods.
+It's often overlooked, but there are many benefits of using plastic if you make packaged goods.
 It is light, safe, clean, low carbon and very effective at protecting the quality of products – essential if you make something for human consumption.
 But there is a downside to plastic too: if it is not disposed of properly after use, it creates litter and can damage the environment.

-There are three areas we’ve decided to focus on based on the input we received:
+These are the two areas we decided to focus on based on the input we received:

 - Calling for reform of the UK recycling system and supporting any new interventions that increase recovery and recycling rates – including deposit return schemes for soft drinks packaging

-We use 25% recycled material in all of our plastic bottles.
-That’s a figure I’m proud of – we already buy and use more recycled plastic than any other food or drink company.
-To ensure our packaging is as sustainable as possible, we are going to go further and double the amount we use to 50% by 2020 – in every bottle across all 20 of the brands we sell.
+We use at least 25% recycled material in all of our plastic bottles.
+That’s a figure we're proud of – we already buy and use more recycled plastic than any other food or drink company.
+To ensure our packaging is as sustainable as possible, we are going to go further and double the amount we use to 50% this year – in every bottle across all 20 of the brands we sell.

-That means that around one billion plastic bottles will be turned into new bottles by the time we reach our goal in 2020 and we will buy all of this recycled plastic here in Great Britain, from a factory in Lincolnshire.
+That means that around one billion plastic bottles will soon be turned into new bottles and we will buy all of this recycled plastic here in Great Britain, from a factory in Lincolnshire.
 As a result of this, a Coke bottle you recycle could be back on shelves as a new bottle in as little as six weeks.

 Why stop at 50% you might ask?
 Well, the reality is that at present there just isn’t enough food-grade quality recycled material available in the UK to do that – we cannot buy any more.
 For that number to go up, two things need to happen: more plastic needs to be recovered and more companies need to commit to use recycled plastic so that reprocessors know there is demand for their output.